 Tyler Quilt Show and interesting things to see and do during the Azalea Festival

 Jo and I traveled to Tyler Texas to attend the 31st annual Azalea Quilt Show sponsored by the Quilters’ Guild of East Texas.
-The event is held on the third or fourth weekend of March to coincide with Tyler’s Annual Azalea & Spring Flower Festival.
+(The 37th annual event will be held March 23-24, 2018) The event is held on the third or fourth weekend of March to coincide with Tyler’s Annual Azalea & Spring Flower Festival.
 The event is held at the Harvey Convention Center in the center of Tyler.
 This location was excellent.
 Although located in the center of Tyler it was easy to find, had plenty of free parking adjacent to the convention center, and the auditorium exhibit room was well-lighted and comfortable.
 For a regional show Jo felt they had a number of well-crafted quilts in the competition.

 One of the attractions of attending this show, driving all the way from Wisconsin, was also being able to tour the Azalea & Spring Flower Trail in Tyler.
-The Convention & Vistors Bureau and various civic groups and garden clubs have joined together to create a network of tour trails throughout a portion of Tyler.
+The Convention & Visitors Bureau and various civic groups and garden clubs have joined together to create a network of tour trails throughout a portion of Tyler.
 Most can be toured by automobile but some homeowners have opened up their yards for walking tours as well.
 A number of the homes on the tour are listed as historic homes; others while not historic are quite distinctive.
 It is evident that many homeowners in Tyler take great pride in creating extensive azalea and spring flowering gardens.
 During the two week tour festival, there are also scheduled tours of historic homes, an arts & crafts festival, the annual Rotary Chili Cook Off competition, and tours of the historic Roseland Plantation as well as a number of other events.
-We’ll show a few more pictures along the Azalea Flower Trail when we post our regular pages for the Tyler Quilt Show.

 The final element of attraction (and a major one for Ross) for the Tyler Quilt Show was golfing.
 Although there are several courses in the area, we were only able to work in one outing on this trip to the Peachtree-Oakhurst golf course about 10 miles south of Tyler near the town of Bullard.